gistvision/samsung_lecture/README.md

-# samsung_lecture
-Jupyter notebooks for samsung lecture
+# Placeholder repo for pretrained weights and code snippet